What is Emotionally Focused Therapy?

 If expressing emotion or even knowing what you’re feeling in the first place is difficult or uncomfortable for you, you are in the right place.
 EFT is for anyone who is willing to do the emotional work, even if it feels very foreign at first.
 I’ll be there with you all along the way.

-While this model has the potential to benefit anyone regardless of how “emotional” you consider yourself, it also will not be as effective if you aren’t willing to do the emotional work it requires.
+While this model has the potential to benefit anyone regardless of how “emotional” you consider yourself, it also will not be effective if you aren’t willing to do the emotional work it requires.
 You’re going to have to get inside of your own head, heart, and body and talk about what you find.
 There is not one right way to experience or communicate our emotions and desires.
 We are all so different, and EFT is adaptable to all types of people.
 If your spouse is ready to jump in but you’re skeptical or nervous about it, you can always try a few sessions and see what it’s like.
 You are never locked in to a certain number of sessions.